Practicum-Team-3/BlackHole-Electron/Electron/widow/README.md

 # Widow
-Experimental back-end communication handlers and data abstractions.
+Back-end communication handlers and data abstractions.

 To adopt the usage of experimental widow in an html document add: